thejaynesh/EveM/blueprint.md

 ### 2.1.
 Architecture

-*   **Structure**: The project will follow a feature-first layered architecture.
-Code will be organized into `presentation`, `domain`, and `data` layers within each feature folder.
+*   **Structure**: The project follows a feature-first layered architecture.
+Code is organized into `presentation`, `domain`, and `data` layers within each feature folder.
-    *   `lib/src/features`: Contains individual features like `auth`, `dashboard`, `event_management`, `onboarding`, `attendee`, etc.
-    *   `lib/src/core`: Contains core application logic like routing, theming, and dependency injection.
-    *   `lib/src/shared`: Contains shared components, utilities, and models used across multiple features.
-*   **State Management**: `provider` will be used for state management and dependency injection to ensure a clear and scalable data flow.
+*   **State Management**: `provider` is used for state management and dependency injection.
-*   **Navigation**: `go_router` will be used for declarative routing, enabling deep linking and a structured navigation system.
+*   **Navigation**: `go_router` is used for declarative routing, enabling deep linking and a structured navigation system.
+The app is divided into public, manager-authenticated, and attendee-authenticated routes using `ShellRoute`.
-*   **UI/UX**: The application will adhere to Material Design 3 principles, with a focus on creating a beautiful, intuitive, and accessible user interface.
-It will feature a modern design with expressive typography, a vibrant color palette, and interactive components.
+*   **UI/UX**: The application adheres to Material Design 3 principles, featuring a modern design with expressive typography, a vibrant color palette, and interactive, mobile-responsive components.

 ### 2.2.
 Implemented Features

-*   **Firebase Integration**:
-    *   Firebase Core, Authentication, and Cloud Firestore dependencies added.
+*   **Firebase Integration**: Core, Authentication, and Cloud Firestore are fully integrated.
-    *   Firebase initialized in `main.dart`.
-    *   Firebase MCP configured.
-*   **Onboarding**:
-    *   `WelcomeScreen` as the initial entry point, allowing users to choose between Event Manager and Event Attendee roles.
+*   **Public Access & Onboarding**:
+    *   **Default Entry Point**: The app now opens directly to the `EventDiscoveryScreen`, which is accessible to all users without requiring login.
+    *   **Public Navigation**: A `PublicScaffold` provides a consistent side navigation for unauthenticated users with options to "Explore Events," "Attendee Login," "Attendee Register," and "Manager Login."
+    *   The `WelcomeScreen` has been fully removed from the project.
 *   **Authentication**:
-    *   `AuthService` for user registration and login using Firebase Authentication.
-    *   Manager Login and Registration screens integrated with `AuthService`.
-    *   Attendee Login and Registration screens integrated with `AuthService`.
-    *   Logout functionality implemented on both Manager Profile and Attendee Dashboard.
-*   **Manager Dashboard**:
-    *   Bottom navigation bar for switching between Calendar, Events, and Profile sections.
-    *   A floating action button on the Events page to add new events.
-*   **Event Management (Manager)**:
-    *   `Event` model updated with `isPublished` flag.
-    *   `EventService` created for handling Firestore CRUD operations for events.
-    *   An "Add Event" form with fields for title, description, date, time, and a "Publish Event" switch, now saving data to Firestore.
-    *   An "Event Details" screen, fetching event details dynamically from Firestore based on the event ID.
-        *   Includes dynamic Budget Summary, Task List, and Collaborator List using Firestore data.
-        *   Functionality to add/edit budget, add/delete tasks, and add/delete collaborators implemented.
-        *   Functionality to send notifications to attendees for a specific event.
-    *   `EditEventScreen` implemented for modifying existing event details, pre-populating fields with current data, including the "Publish Event" switch.
-    *   The "Events" overview page fetches and displays events specific to the logged-in manager from Firestore.
-    *   Models for `Collaborator`, `Task`, and `Budget` created.
-    *   Services for `CollaboratorService`, `TaskService`, and `BudgetService` created for Firestore operations.
-*   **Calendar (Manager)**:
-    *   A calendar view that fetches events from Firestore, highlights days with events, and displays a list of events for the selected day.
-*   **Profile (Manager)**:
-    *   A profile page with user information and a logout button.
-    *   `EditProfileScreen` implemented for updating user's display name using Firebase Authentication.
-*   **Attendee Dashboard**:
-    *   Bottom navigation bar for switching between Event Discovery, Notifications, and My Registrations.
+    *   **Role-Based Login**: Separate login and registration flows for Event Managers and Attendees.
-    *   `EventDiscoveryScreen` now fetches and displays all *published* events from Firestore with search and filtering capabilities.
+    *   **UI Enhancements**: The Login and Register screens have been visually improved with a constrained width to prevent stretching on web/desktop and a more polished design.
+    *   **Auth Flow Fix**: An issue causing managers to be logged out after creating or editing an event has been resolved.
+*   **Manager Experience**:
+    *   **Unified Scaffold**: A consistent `ManagerScaffold` is used across all manager-side screens, featuring a navigation rail with "Dashboard," "Add Event," and "Profile" links.
+    *   **Logout**: A dedicated logout button is now present at the bottom of the manager's navigation rail for easy access.
+    *   **Event Management**: Full CRUD functionality for events, including a "Publish" switch.
+    *   **Dashboard**: Includes a calendar view of events, an overview of managed events, and detailed views with budget, task, and collaborator management.
+*   **Attendee Experience**:
+    *   **Unified Scaffold**: A consistent `AttendeeScaffold` is used across all attendee-side screens, featuring a navigation rail with "Dashboard," and "Profile" links.
+    *   **Logout**: A dedicated logout button is now present at the bottom of the attendee's navigation rail for easy access.
+    *   **Event Discovery**: Attendees can search and view all *published* events.
-    *   `AttendeeEventDetailsScreen` displays event details for attendees and allows them to register for events.
+    *   **Event Details & Registration**: View detailed event information and register for events.
-    *   `MyRegistrationsScreen` displays events the attendee has registered for.
-    *   `NotificationsScreen` displays all event notifications.
-    *   `AttendeeProfileScreen` implemented for updating user's display name using Firebase Authentication.
-*   **Notifications**:
-    *   `Notification` model and `NotificationService` for sending and receiving event notifications.
-*   **Registrations**:
-    *   `Registration` model and `RegistrationService` for handling event registrations.
+    *   **Authenticated Dashboard**: Logged-in attendees have a dashboard to view their registrations, notifications, and profile.
+*   **Navigation Fix**: The GoRouter navigation has been fixed and the selected index is now passed correctly to the `PublicScaffold`, `ManagerScaffold`, and `AttendeeScaffold` widgets.

 ### 2.3.
 Design System

-*   **Color Palette**: A modern and vibrant color scheme has been defined using `ColorScheme.fromSeed` with `Colors.deepPurple` as the primary seed color.
+*   **Color Palette**: A modern color scheme generated from a `Colors.deepPurple` seed.
-*   **Typography**: `google_fonts` has been integrated to use the Oswald, Roboto, and Open Sans fonts for a clear and expressive typographic hierarchy.
+*   **Typography**: `google_fonts` (Oswald, Roboto, Open Sans) are used for a clear typographic hierarchy.
-*   **Iconography**: Material Design icons are used throughout the application to enhance usability and visual communication.
+*   **Iconography**: Material Design icons enhance usability and visual communication.
-*   **Components**: Reusable and themed widgets have been created for common UI elements like buttons, text fields, and cards.
+*   **Components**: Reusable and themed widgets are used for UI consistency.

-## 3. Current Plan: Next Steps
+## 3. Current Plan: Final Polish & Future Enhancements

-This plan outlines the final steps for the application's development, focusing on overall polish and potential future enhancements.
+This plan outlines the final steps for the application's development, focusing on overall polish and potential future features.

 **Plan Steps:**

-1.  **Final Polish**:
+1.  **Final Polish & Bug Squashing**:
     *   Review the entire application for any remaining bugs or UI inconsistencies.
-    *   Add loading indicators where needed for a smoother user experience.
+    *   Add loading indicators where needed for a smoother user experience during data fetching.
-    *   Ensure accessibility standards are met throughout the application.
+    *   Ensure all error messages are user-friendly.
+    *   Verify that the application is fully responsive and accessible on both mobile and web platforms.
-    *   Conduct thorough testing of all features.
+    *   Conduct thorough end-to-end testing of all user flows (Public, Attendee, and Manager).

-2.  **Future Enhancements (Consideration)**:
+2.  **Future Enhancements (Post-MVP)**:
-    *   Implement user roles more robustly with Firebase Security Rules.
+    *   Implement more robust security using Firebase Security Rules to protect data at the backend.
-    *   Add profile picture upload functionality.
+    *   Add profile picture upload functionality for both managers and attendees.
     *   Integrate real-time chat for event collaborators.
-    *   Implement push notifications using Firebase Cloud Messaging.
+    *   Implement push notifications using Firebase Cloud Messaging to alert attendees of event updates.